 1. Shop 'til you drop

-Flex your credit card in preparation for a trip to shopping behemoth Westfield London in Shepherd's Bush, where you'll find a whopping 265 luxury and high street shops, as well as department stores, including House of Fraser and Debenhams.
+Flex your credit card in preparation for a trip to shopping behemoth Westfield London in Shepherd's Bush, where you'll find a whopping 265 luxury and high street shops, as well as department stores, including House of Fraser.
 Label lovers can find the latest trends in Westfield’s The Village where you’ll find all manner of luxury lines, from Burberry to Versace.

 There are also a number of markets in the area where you can stumble across some treasures and bargains.
 Currently undergoing a major revamp, Shepherd's Bush Market specialises in fabrics and fresh food.

 2. Live music

 It's time to get your groove on!
 This corner of West London attracts gig-goers for its slew of live music venues.
 First stop, the O2 Shepherd's Bush Empire, where I've seen the likes of Feeder, The Wombats and Major Lazer light up the stage.
 Built in 1903, the venue was originally a music hall before becoming the BBC Television Theatre.
 The Grade II listed building was transformed into a music venue in 1991.

 Around the corner, just past Shepherd's Bush Market, you'll find Bush Hall, which was first opened in 1904 and was used as a dance hall through the roaring 1920s.
 Restored to its former glory in 2001, this great looking venue boasts ornate chandeliers and period features.